hylo-lang/specification/spec.md

       'import' identifier
     ```

-2. A module is called an *entry module* if it defines a public global function named `main` with type `() -> Unit`.
+2. A module is called an *entry module* if it defines a public global function named `main` with type `() -> Void`.
 A program shall contain exactly one entry module.

 ## Program execution